Frequently Asked Questions

 Q - Who is my ambulance company?

-A - The Sun City Fire & Medical Department has its own ambulance fleet that responds to Advanced Life Support (ALS) calls, and is supplemented by Southwest Ambulance for additional transportation, if needed.
+A - The Sun City Fire & Medical Department has its own ambulance fleet that responds to Advanced Life Support (ALS) calls, and is supplemented by AMR Ambulance for additional transportation, if needed.
 However, you are free to request any ambulance company of your preference.